bryanbritten/hl7-integration/README.md

 - `producer`: Generates a stream of dynamically generated `ADT_A01` messages.
 - `consumer`: Receives and stores the raw messages.
 - `storage`: Uses `minio` and `minio-client` containers to act as a proxy for AWS S3 storage.
-- `transformer`: Reads and processes the raw messages.
+- `validator`: Reads and parses raw `ADT_A01` messages, validates message structure, and performs data quality checks.
 - `fhir-converter`: Converts `ADT_A01` messages from HL7v2 to FHIR.
 - `fhir-transformer`: Reads messages from the `silver` layer and stores the FHIR equivalent in the `gold` layer.
 - `monitor`: Monitors the pipeline and aggregates performance metrics.